 Journalism worldwide is under financial pressure as the advertising which supported it migrates from print to digital and, on digital, to mobile and web platforms managed primarily by Facebook and Google.
-To sustain journalism’s values, principles and purposes, there is a critical need for new infrastructure and business model innovation.
+To sustain journalism’s values, principles and purposes, there is a critical need for new infrastructure and business model innovation that will help reduce the commoditization and concentrated control of individual identity.
 Publishers are looking for ways to re-assert a close, “first-party” relationship with users/viewers/readers and to help users manage their “personas” — their digital identity.

 ITEGA’s operating tasks are to define, guide and govern a layer of Internet business rules and network protocols for sharing user authentication, profiles, advertising, subscription and copyright payments and billing — as ICANN does for domain names.
 It’s a “NetGain“-style initiative to help:

 - Users regain control over their privacy and identity